 Seidman Park is one of over 50 walking trails in West Michigan

 Most trails at Seidman are well-marked, although we did find ourselves at signless junctions more than once.

 PRO TIP: Take a photo of the map with your phone to help you navigate crossroads without signs.

 Trails are mostly wooded, passing through rolling hills.
 Since some of the elevation is low and near a creek, the Seidman Park trails can be quite muddy in early spring or after a good rain.

 There are two parking areas.
-Normally both have port-a-potties or rustic toilets nearby but due to COVID, these are closed.
+Normally both have port-a-potties or rustic toilets nearby.
 There’s also a covered area with picnic tables near the Seidman Park Conservation Ave trailhead.

 From there it was primarily wooded (you may want bug spray during peak mosquito season) with some decent hills scattered throughout.

 The trails range from hard-packed dirt to sandy to muddy at certain times of the year.